gotk3/gotk3/README.md

 for better understanding see
 [package reference documation](https://pkg.go.dev/github.com/gotk3/gotk3/gtk?tab=doc)

-See which version your distrobution has [here](https://pkgs.org) with the search terms:
+See which version your distribution has [here](https://pkgs.org) with the search terms:
 * libgtk-3
 * libglib2
 * gdk-pixbuf